pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 # pull pulled (d) (reg)
-- I had just pulled the door open when the dog ran in! (past perf simple)
+- I had just pulled the door open when the dog ran in! [[past perfect simple tense]]
 - I will have been pulling my code for an hour by the time the meeting starts!
 - I will have been pulling my code for a week since Monday because we are accessing the repo from our 1k baud from Guatemala!